-1. Make your ad indistinguishable from organic content
+1. Make your ad creatives similar to organic content

 Most users trust the platforms they visit frequently and will click on the content that’s similar to posts they’ve chosen before.
 That’s why, as an advertiser, you want to keep the tone and visual style of your sponsored post consistent with what the publisher offers up to date.

 To make sure your post blends in seamlessly, use these simple strategies: